CoinFabrik/alex-lisalab-io-docs/developers/contracts/liabtc-mint-endpoint.md

 ## Contract calls

-- [`xlink-staking`][1]: Interactions with the Staking Manager are present in the contract's core opertions.
+- [`xlink-staking`][sm]: Interactions with the Staking Manager are present in the contract's core opertions.
 It is called during every mint or burn operation to handle the corresponding stake or unstake actions.
 Additionally, the Staking Manager is essential to perfom the `LiaBTC` rebase by retrieving the value of `aBTC` held by the `liabtc-mint-endpoint` as a staker within the protocol.

-- [`liabtc-mint-registry`][4]: The registry is called to manage burn requests and handle funds during the burning/unstaking process.
+- [`liabtc-mint-registry`][r]: The registry is called to manage burn requests and handle funds during the burning/unstaking process.

-- `token-liabtc`: This contract is called to perform three essential actions: rebase, mint and burn.
+- [`token-liabtc`][liabtc]: This contract is called to perform three essential actions: rebase, mint and burn.

 - `'SP2XD7417HGPRTREMKF748VNEQPDRR0RMANB7X1NK.token-abtc`: As the underlying token that backs `LiaBTC`, this contract is called for transfers and to specify the token being staked in the Staking Manager.